2019 Alabama Crimson Tide football team: Offseason

-Position key

 Offseason departures

-Seven Alabama players with remaining eligibility declared early for the 2019 NFL Draft.
+Seven Alabama players with remaining eligibility declared early for the 2019 NFL draft.
 In addition, 14 seniors from the 2018 team graduated.

 Recruiting

 Alabama's 2019 recruiting class consisted of 27 recruits, 15 of which enrolled early.
 Alabama had the highest ranked class in the nation according to 247Sports.com and ESPN, and had the second best class behind Georgia according to Rivals.com.
 The class was ranked No. 1 by the 247Sports Composite, which aggregates the ratings of the major recruiting services.
 Headlining the class were consensus top-10 recruits Antonio Alfano (defensive end), Trey Sanders (running back), and Evan Neal (offensive tackle).